 Taking Care of Yourself When Your Baby Is Fussy

 Caring for a fussy baby can be stressful.
 Taking good care of yourself can help you cope with some of the challenges.
-Here are some things you can do to care for yourself when your baby is fussy.
+Here are some ways to care for yourself.

 - Understand your feelings.

 It's common to feel scared, upset, or frustrated if your baby is fussy.
 You may also be tired if you're not getting the sleep you need.
 At times, you may feel overwhelmed.
 Try to be patient and kind with your baby and yourself.

 - Take a few deep breaths.

 Pause and take a few deep breaths.
 You can count to 10 when you feel frustrated with your baby's crying.
 It is okay to place your baby on their back in their crib and walk away.
 You can check on them every 5 to 10 minutes.

 If possible, schedule some time away from your baby.
 Ask a trusted adult to watch your baby so you can do something you enjoy, even if only for a short time.
 This might be something like taking a walk, reading, visiting a friend, or taking a warm bath.